Serious about streamlining your hiring efforts? Then hear us out on why you NEED an applicant tracking system (ATS).

-15. Riddance from Unnecessary Resumes
+15. Riddance from unnecessary resumes

 In such cases, there is a lot of frustration on a recruiter’s end, who has to sift through these applications, filter out the relevant job applicants, and then screen the best ones for the task.

-A CRM will manage the resumes you collect and display applicant data to make comparisons short and convenient.
+An ATS + CRM will manage the resumes you collect and display applicant data to make comparisons short and convenient.

-16. Easy Interview Scheduling
+16. Easy interview scheduling

-17. Better Utilization of Budget
+17. Better utilization of budget

 When it comes to recruiting solutions, it is difficult to identify the right direction as to where to spend your recruitment budget.

 You can spend a lot of money by posting job advertisements to multiple mediums when it should have only been invested in the right social platform.

-18. Wider Scope of Audience
+18. Wider scope of talent

 A limited reach will only bring limited talent.

 If a company wants to hire the best candidates, it needs to spread its wings in the market and let the hiring team know how they are looking for a compatible individual.

-An ATS helps you tap into the world of social recruiting.
-Many ATS’ like Recruit CRM come with social media integrations, where you can post a job from your system directly to your favorite social media sites in just one click!
+For instance– Recruit CRM comes with social media integrations, where you can post a job from your system directly to your favorite social media sites in just one click.

-19. Auto-generation of Accurate Reports
+19. Auto-generation of accurate reports

 This is done by collecting data from different segments of the process.